Community Grants

 Social Infrastructure

-• Hubs: Spaces that encourage interactions among diverse groups that may not otherwise interact, creating opportunities for people to connect from different backgrounds, and fostering broader community ties.
+• Create opportunities for meaningful interactions among diverse groups that might not otherwise interact, creating opportunities for people to connect from different backgrounds and foster broader community ties, or

 How can you apply?